swetapati22/ai-meal-planner-api/README.md

 ## Problem Understanding

 This API solves the problem of generating personalized meal plans by:
-- Parsing natural language queries to extract dietary preferences, restrictions, and requirements
+- Parsing natural language queries to extract duration, dietary restrictions, preferences, special requirements and check for conflicting requirements.
 - Generating diverse, nutritionally balanced meal plans for 1-7 days
 - Providing detailed recipes with ingredients, instructions, and nutritional information
 - Ensuring dietary compliance and minimizing recipe repetition